privacybydesign/pbdf-website/pages/en/irma-start.md

 international, attributes, please do [contact](/contact-en) the foundation.

+ * iDIN provides attributes from your bank, like name, address, town, and date of birth.
+After logging into your own bank, with your the bank's own login mechanism, these attributes can be loaded into your IRMA app.
+This service if available for everyone with a bank account in the Netherlands, see [iDIN](https://www.idin.nl).

  * SURFconext provides attributes from the (mainly Dutch) higher education sector.
 It is available, in principle, for students and staff members from educational institutes in the Netherlands, with